-If you’re planning to ride over rugged terrain or very hilly areas, a mountain bike is the perfect choice.
+If you’re planning to ride over rugged terrain or very hilly areas, a mountain bike is a perfect choice.
 They have a low gear range for tackling steep trails, and flat or upright handlebars for an upright seating position.
 Many lines include suspension: front suspension (‘hardtail’) or full suspension (front and rear).

 Road bikes, or racing bikes, are designed to be ridden fast on smooth road surfaces.
 With a super-light frame and thin, high-pressure tyres, they have drop handlebars for an aerodynamic seating position and lots of gears.
 Most road bikes aren’t suitable for heavy loads.
 They are the ideal bike for sports such as the triathlon or for track racing.